Chemical Dependency Counseling

 *

-• Administer, score, and interpret the results of screening and assessment instruments.
+• Administering, scoring, and interpreting the results of screening and assessment instruments.

-• Understand the importance of diagnosis and its role in the treatment process.
+• Understanding the importance of a diagnosis and its role in the treatment process.

-• Understand the basic principles of individual and group counseling for addictions.
+• Understanding the basic principles of individual and group counseling for addictions.

 Students who earn the designated Associate of Arts Degree in Chemical Dependency may also desire to transfer to a university to gain a Bachelor’s degree in Chemical Dependency studies.